MartinThoma/MartinThoma.github.io/content/2019-11-23-cost-of-living.md

 I wanted to be able to answer those questions and started writing down stuff which I think I really need... turns out, it's a lot of stuff.

+## Legend

+* 🧊 Needs to be in the freezer
+* ❄️ Needs to be in the fridge
+* 🥫 In a tin can

 ## Furniture